cloudmesh/technologies/chapters/tech/spark-streaming.md

-Spark streaming has become increasingly with the advent of big data with the goal of making data valuable for a company's growth.
+Spark streaming [:o: ref missing ] has become increasingly with the advent of big data with the goal of making data valuable for a company's growth.
 Data is streamed by batching collected live data into N time intervals based on the use case and the requirements then utilized to create final results.
 The final result produced is